neptune-ai/neptune-exporter/README.md

 - **Attribute names**:
   - MLflow: sanitized to allowed chars (alphanumeric + `_-. /`), truncated at 250 chars.
   - W&B: sanitized to allowed pattern (`^[_a-zA-Z][_a-zA-Z0-9]*$`); invalid chars become `_`, and names are forced to start with a letter/underscore.

+For details on Neptune attribute types, see the [documentation](https://docs.neptune.ai/attribute_types).

 ## Summary command